DenzoNL/blockwise-dl/README.md

 `blockwise-dl` downloads websites in .zip format from the Blockwise management portal.

-This software is not production-read
+WARNING: This software is not production-ready.

 ### Dependencies